openbmc/phosphor-ipmi-flash/bmc_json_config.md

 #### `systemd`

-The `systemd` type should be used when you wish to start a systemd service or target but only care about the status of whether or not you were able to start it, not whether it did what you ultimately wanted.
+The `systemd` type should be used when you wish to start a systemd service or target.
+For verification and update operations this will track the status of the systemd service to determine success or failure.

 *   `unit` - required - string - the systemd unit to start.
 *   `mode` - optional - string - default: replace - the mode for starting the